ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.md

   ```
   ?
 Please review the license for API Connect available in /usr/local/lib/node_modules/apiconnect/LICENSE.txt and select yes to accept. yese arrow keys)
   ?
-What's the name of your application? demo
+What's the name of your application?
+Customer
   ?
-Enter name of the directory to contain the project: demo
+Enter name of the directory to contain the project: Customer
   ?
 What kind of application do you have in mind? empty-server (An empty LoopBack API, without any configured models or datasources)
   ```

 1. Change directory to your application directory

   ```
-  cd demo
+  cd Customer
   ```

 ### Create a Datasource Connector to Cloudant